iamgrodrigues/citiesbrazil-API/README.md

 ```

 ## Populate the database
-> Note: If you already have PostgreSQL installed on you machine, skip the docker related commands.
+> Note: If you already have PostgreSQL installed on your machine, skip the docker related commands.

 Gitclone the following repository, please show the man some love by starring his repository, he has done an amazing work populating all of those datas into this database.